Should You Buy The Comandante C40 MK3 Hand Coffee Grinder?

 You regularly grind coffee for more than 6 cups at a time.
 As we mentioned, the Comandante has an exceptional capacity for its size, but it still can’t rival those of larger grinders like the HandGround (100g) and Lido 3 (70g).

 You need a low-cost grinder.
 While this grinder is many things, cheap is not one of them.
 Though we think the Comandante C40 MKIII is a great investment in the quality of your daily coffee and therefore well worth the money, only you can decide if you can handle the high price tag.
-For a still high-quality but slightly less expensive manual grinder, we again recommend the OE Lido 3 and the HandGround Precision Coffee Grinder.
+For a still good but less expensive manual grinder, we recommend the Hario Skerton.

 The Comandante C40 MKIII Coffee Grinder is a masterpiece.
 With diverse and beautifully consistent grind settings, extra sharp and well-stabilized burrs, and a high-quality body, we can’t think of much negative to say about this grinder apart from the price.